Elia Kirby - Principal and Business Manager

 Sharon joined the GNW team in 2013 as a Project Manager, using her years of experience in the industry to manager various corporate, institution and theatre construction projects, as well as the daily running of the shop.
 Significant projects since moving to Vancouver: Construction Manager for Royal Canadian Mint store, Olympic events and Project manger for the Times of India Film Awards.

 Ryan has been around in the arts since 2004.
 He went to college at Red Deer College after which he spent a year at the Banff Centre for the Arts under the mentorship of Lyle Fish.
 From there, Ryan spent two seasons in Ontario working at The Shaw Festival in Niagara On The Lake.
-In the fall of 2008 Ryan and his now wife, Ashley, moved to Vancouver.
+In the fall of 2008 Ryan moved to Vancouver and began working with the GNW Scene Shop shortly there after.
 Since then he has been making a living working in the various facets of Vancouver's arts industry.
-Lights, sound,rigging, scenic construction, technical direction; Ryan has professional skills in all these areas.
+Ryan is works on lights, sound,rigging, scenic construction, and technical direction as part of his duties at the shop.